DavidAJohnston/GGCVHOA/README.md

 3. Individuals have the ability to opt out of the VHOA of their choice.

-4. Individuals have the ability to create new VHOA's with different rules, services and responsibilities.
+4. Individuals have the ability to create new VHOA's with different services, rights and responsibilities.

 ### Resolution of Desputes: